Axelay: Reception

-Axelays visual effects combined with what was then seen as an advanced selection of weapons available, as well as the music score, made it into a popular shooter for the SNES console.
+According to Famitsu, Axelay sold 2,482 copies in its first week on the market and 4,625 copies during its lifetime in Japan.
+The Japanese publication Micom BASIC Magazine ranked the game fourteenth in popularity in its December 1992 issue, and it received a 22.79/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 50 spot.
+Its visual effects combined with what was then seen as an advanced selection of weapons available, as well as the music score, made Axelay into a popular shooter for the SNES.
+The game received generally favorable reception from critics, holding a rating of 81.14% based on seven reviews according to review aggregator GameRankings.
+GamePro's Dr. Dave praised the game's inventive weapons, range of challenge for players of differing abilities, and the fact that the player starts the game already with three fully charged weapons.
+Nintendo Power praised the game's graphics but noted that its head-on perspective takes time getting used to.

-GamePro praised the game's inventive weapons, range of challenge for players of differing abilities, and the fact that the player starts the game already with three fully charged weapons.
-They gave it a 4.5 out of 5 for control and fun factor and a perfect 5.0 for graphics and sound.
-Nintendo Power scored Axelay 3.75 out of 5, praising its graphics but noting that its head-on perspective takes some getting used to.
-Super Play gave the game an 85%.
+Accolades

 Axelay is considered by some publications as a classic of its genre.
 Super Play listed it number 36 on its list of the top 100 SNES games of all time in 1996.
 The following year, it was listed as number 91 on Electronic Gaming Monthly's 100 best games of all time in their 100th issue, which cited its Mode 7 effects, the boss visuals, and the strategy involved in choosing the weapons loadout before each level.
 The website ScrewAttack called it the #6 best 2D shooter.
 Nintendo Power magazine later called it the #18 best game on the SNES.
 Axelay was included as one of the titles in the 2010 book 1001 Video Games You Must Play Before You Die.
 In 1995, Total! ranked Axelay 88th on their "Top 100 SNES Games."
 IGN rated Axelay 55th in its Top 100 SNES Games.
 They praised the game calling it "A visual stunner on the SNES" and felt that the unique application of the Mode 7 made Axelay feel like two games in one.